scalate/scalate/scalate-website/src/documentation/user-guide.md

 object MySnippets {
   def foo = {
-    // I now have access to the request, response, servletContext, servletConfig objects here thanks to the import request.getParameter("foo")
+    // I now have access to the renderContext, request, response, servletContext, servletConfig objects here thanks to the import request.getParameter("foo")
   }
 }